kz6fittycent/bpytop-snap/README.md

 `sudo snap install bpytop`

+or for the latest:

+`sudo snap install --edge bpytop`

 # Resource monitor that shows usage and stats for processor, memory, disks, network and processes.
 ## Python port of bashtop